wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-secure-coding.md

 :   Please refer to the documentation section [Cross-Site Scripting (XSS)](#cross-site-scripting-xss).

 Cookie security
 :   Cookie attributes should be set properly, in order to prevent session related cookies from getting exposed over unencrypted channels.
-Please refer to the documentation section [Securing Cookie](#securing-cookie).
+Please refer to the documentation section [Securing Cookies](#securing-cookies).

 ### Go Specific Recommendations